• Skip to primary navigation

 Flavoring the plums

-The plums are so sweet and tasty I wanted to keep them as pure as possible, so I mixed a bit of sugar and pumpkin spice together and gently tossed a couple of tablespoons with the plums, taste, yum.
+The plums are so sweet and tasty I wanted to keep them as pure as possible, so I mixed a bit of sugar and pumpkin spice and gently tossed a couple of tablespoons with the plums, taste, yum.

-Because the sweetness of the plums may vary, and you might need to use a different plum than I did, use the amount of sugar in the recipe as a guide, not an exact.
+Because the sweetness of the plums may vary, and you might need to use a different plum than I did, use the amount of sugar in the recipe as a guide, not an exact one.
 As I said, my plums were very sweet, I used a small amount of sugar.
 A tarter plum will need more sugar.
-Your personal sweet tooth may also want more or less sugar.
+Your sweet tooth may also want more or less sugar.
 TASTE and ADJUST.

 Now carefully place your plums onto the tart if you want to make a pretty pattern or dump your plums onto the tart if you don't, spreading them out to cover the dough with the plums overlapping slightly.